esfx/esfx/packages/async-autoresetevent/README.md

 const event = new AutoResetEvent();

 async function doSomeActivity() {
+    while (true) {
         // do some work asynchronously...

-    // indicate continuous work can resume
+        // indicate 'waitForActivity' can resume.
+Event is immediately reset to
+        // the signaled state.
         event.set();

-    // do some more work asynchronously...

-    // indicate continuous work can resume
-    event.set();
     }
+}

-async function doSomeActivityContinuously() {
+async function waitForActivity() {
     while (true) {
         // wait for 'doSomeActivity' to set the event... await event.wait();